michaelsprindzuikate/michaelsprindzuikate.github.io/content/posts/dictionary-abuse.md

 ## Example Six: Logic

-One of the intersting things we can do here, is to use a dictionary to replace branches of logic.
+One of the interesting things we can do here, is to use a dictionary to replace branches of logic.
 In use cases, where we have a defined set of behaviours that we *expect* to happen and *known results*, then a dictionary can help to reduce complexity.

 Take an if-else statement.
 Here, you are taking an assertion and seeing if it evalutes to true.
 If so, run some code.
 If not, check the next assertion and do the same thing.